Russell Investment Group Pty Ltd (RIG)

 - a service representative;

-- a super fund website hosted by Russell Investments; or
+- a super fund website hosted by Russell Investments;

 Note: telephone calls to RIEB may be recorded and all telephone calls to RIFS are recorded.
 Recorded telephone calls are stored and may be monitored by Russell Investments from time to time.
 Information collected from employers is often provided electronically from the employer’s payroll system.
 Information about potential non-member beneficiaries is generally collected directly from these individuals.